Income tax Dates

 If a company has been in existence and trading for some time, you need to send us the election form before the start of the income year it applies for.

-When a company becomes an LTC, any loss balance from previous years is cancelled and cannot be carried forward.
-These losses cannot be used by the LTC and are no longer available to the company.
+When a company becomes a look-through company, any loss balance from previous years is cancelled and cannot be carried forward.
+These losses cannot be used by the look-through company and are no longer available to the company.

-When an existing company becomes an LTC there is a calculation of income for each owner.
-The company’s reserves may be distributed or drawn down without the owners being subject to tax on distribution.
+When an existing company becomes a look-through company each owner's income is calculated.
+Owners can draw down or distribute the company’s reserves without having to pay tax on this distribution.
 This treatment is not intended to apply to previously accumulated company reserves.
-Each owner declares their proportion of this income in their own income tax return.
+Each owner declares their part of this income in their own income tax return.

-To find out more about income for the first year of an LTC check out our guide.
+To find out more about income for the first year of a look-through company, check out our guide.